 In Desoladies, I am the Content Manager.
 Before we had The Grill, I created, scheduled, and hosted Desoladies Discord Discussions on different topics, including copyright and esports journalism.
 I also wrote and edited all of the rules, FAQs, announcements, and official documents for the group.
 I try to keep the website updated and pretty, so if you see something out of place, please let me know!

-In my normal life (which really isn’t that normal), I am a freelance writer and copy editor as well as a schizophrenia activist.
-I am starting my own activist organization for schizophrenia awareness.
-I am also involved with the stream group Cast Together, which is for streamers with mental illness.
+In my normal life (which really isn’t that normal), I am a freelance writer and copy editor.
 I watch a lot of Twitch, and I’ve made many great friends both by streaming and by watching.
-My other favorites include crocheting, dogs, road trips, and reading about history.
+My other favorite things include crocheting, dogs, road trips, and reading about history.
 I have a particular fondness for reading about unsolved mysteries, true crime, natural disasters, diseases and plagues, and similarly morbid topics.
 You can find me on Twitter or on the Desoladies stream team, though you will very rarely find me actually streaming Dota.

 There have been many wonderful people who contributed to Desoladies and helped build it into the community it is today.
 We’d like to thank these former managers and current project managers for the time, energy, and love they brought to Desoladies, as the group would not exist without their support.